empoweredfutures/ef-tech-docs/onboarding.md

    You don't need access to all these repos just the ones you intend to work on

-   For access to a repo please mention (`@`) an admin on Slack in the #onboarding-devs channel and provide them with your github username
+   For access to a repo please mention (`@`) a Github admin on Slack in the #onboarding-devs channel and provide them with your github username

-   Admins:
+   Github admins:

    - Ricardo Maharaj
    - Jennifer Pelz
    - Jamie Pantling

-4. Attend the Weekly Meetings
+1. Attend the Weekly Meetings

    Your EF Google Calendar will have weekly meeting events